Many Consumers Want to Know...Does Credit Repair Work?

 Does credit repair work?
 Yes, it does.
-Or, more correctly stated, credit repair can work depending on many factors regarding the specific account(s) on a consumer credit report.
+Or, more correctly stated, credit repair can work.
+It depends on many factors regarding the specific account(s) on a consumer credit report.
 In fact, the process of credit repair is dictated by the Federal Trade Commission in a law called the Fair Credit Reporting Act.
-The premise of this law is that creditors must verify the accuracy of the information they’ve previously placed on a consumer credit report.
+The premise of this law is that creditors must verify the information they’ve previously placed on a consumer credit report.

 Because this is a federal law, credit repair works for consumers in all 50 states.
-Therefore a consumer seeking credit repair in Tampa has the same rights under federal law as a consumer seeking credit repair in San Diego.
+Therefore a consumer seeking credit repair in Tampa has the same rights as a consumer seeking credit repair in San Diego.

-When a creditor places information on a consumer credit report there’s a chance the information is incorrect or will become outdated and incorrect over time as the status of the account changes.
-If the creditor doesn’t fix or update the information there must be a mechanism for the consumer to challenge that information and have it corrected.
+When a creditor places information on a consumer credit report there’s a chance the information is incorrect.
+Or, that it will become outdated and incorrect over time as the status of the account changes.
+There must be a mechanism for the consumer to challenge that information and have it corrected.
 One of the main purposes of the Fair Credit Reporting Act is to give the consumer a resource and process to follow to have the information corrected.

-In this process the creditor is under obligation by federal law to validate the information they have previously placed on a consumer credit report.
+In this process, the creditor is under obligation by federal law to validate the information they have previously placed on a consumer credit report.
 If the account listed is erroneous or inaccurate the creditor must correct it.
-If the account is obsolete (more than 7 years from the date of the last activity or 10 years in the case of a bankruptcy) the item must be removed by the credit reporting agencies (Experian, Equifax, Transunion).
+If the account is obsolete the item must be removed by the credit reporting agencies (Experian, Equifax, Transunion).
 An account is considered obsolete when there has been no activity for a minimum of 7 years.
 Or, 10 years in the case of bankruptcy filed by the consumer.

 Here’s the key to understanding that consumers can potentially have items reported within 7 years removed as well.

-If the creditor cannot or does not verify the information previously reported on that account within a 30 day period, the federal law requires that the credit reporting agency remove that account from the consumer’s credit report regardless of the age or status of that account.
+The creditor is required to verify what they previously reported upon request by the credit bureau within 30 days.
+If they do not respond the federal law requires that the credit bureau remove that account from the credit report.
+That is regardless of the age or status of that account.

 What are some scenarios where the creditor cannot or does not verify the information previously reported?